MSc Degree Programme:

 The PG Certificate requires that you pass six 10-credit courses that are all compulsory.
 The PG Diploma requires that you pass an additional six 10-credit courses that are all compulsory.
 The MSc part of the programme is dedicated to the research project to be written up as a dissertation.

 This programme comprises taught courses run over a two-year period, followed by a research project and dissertation tailored either to the needs of your corporate sponsor or to you individual interests.
-Three courses will be covered each of the first four semesters, and the research project and dissertation will be conducted during the last two semester.
+The twelve courses will be covered during the first four semesters, and the research project and dissertation will be conducted during the final two semester.
 The research project and dissertation will be a major research exercise exploring an aspect of the leadership of major programmes.

 The courses on the programme include: